HMS Meleager (1785): Career

 On 24 December 1796, Meleager, Niger, Lively and Fortune captured the Spanish vessel Mejor Amigo.
 On 2 January 1797, the same vessels plus Raven captured Nostra Senora de la Misericordia.
-That same day the same vessels captured the French privateer Fodroyant, for which head money was paid in August 1801.
+That same day the same vessels captured the French privateer Foudroyant, for which head money was paid in August 1801.

 Also in early 1797, Meleager was in company with these British vessels and some others when they captured the Spanish ship San Francisco, which was sold in Lisbon.
 On 30 January Meleager was among the eleven vessels that shared in the capture of the Purissima Conception.

 Then on 25 February, Meleager, under Captain Charles Ogle, and Thalia captured the Spanish ship Santa Catalina.
 At some point Meleager captured the Spanish ships St. Natalia and Cartada, alias Cubana.
 In May 1798, Meleager received the net proceeds of an insurance of £3000 on the Spanish ship Teresa, which she had captured on 21 February 1797.

 Meleager transferred to the Jamaica station, where she served in the squadron under Admiral Sir Hyde Parker.
-In June 1799 she captured a Spanish settee carrying sugar from Vera Cruz to Cadiz.
+In June 1799 she captured a Spanish settee carrying sugar from Veracruz to Cádiz.
 On 23 and 24 July Meleager was in company with Greyhound when they captured the Spanish vessels Virgin D'Regla, Jesus Maria, and Jose.

 Between end-July and end-October 1799 Meleager and Greyhound captured five more Spanish vessels: